This post may contain affiliate links. Please read our disclosure policy.

 The lite coconut milk I also got at Trader’s however it’s available in most supermarkets and in all Asian stores.

-If you are feeling ambitious and make your own skinny pesto, the calories and fat will be somewhat reduced.
+If you are feeling ambitious and make your own basil pesto, the calories and fat will be somewhat reduced.
 Even with the prepared jar, this is a remarkably rich and tasty meal with more than reasonable “numbers”!

 Rice is the ideal side dish as it soaks up any juices that the coconut chicken gives off as it sits on the plate.
 New potatoes or a small dish of pasta would also work very well.
 If you are watching your carbs, you may want to try cauliflower rice.